ampl/mp/doc/source/index.rst

   * :ref:`library-intro` shows instructions for downloading, installing and building the library
   * :ref:`howto` illustrates how to get familiar with the framework and how to quickly obtain the boilerplate code necessary to develop a new solver driver
-  * :ref:`components` shows the main components of the framework
+  * :ref:`components` shows the main components of the framework, including NL reader and writer API
   * :ref:`howto-test` illustrates how to execute tests during development
   * :ref:`cppreference` contains the reference to all the classes in the framework